-Grammatical Range and accuracy accounts for 25% of weight-age in IELTS Speaking test.
+Grammatical Range and accuracy account for 25% of Weight-age in the IELTS Speaking test.
 Band score increases depending on the range of complex and compound sentence structures used with flexibility and with least errors.
 Punctuations and sentence construction must be accurate.

 Master four skills in IELTS Speaking and you are likely to achieve band 9!

-As mentioned earlier, in order to improve the vocabulary, you must use the exact word that fits perfectly with the other words in the sentence.
-Here are ways to improve the vocabulary apart from watching English movies/ BBC documentaries/ listening podcast.
+As mentioned earlier, in order to Improve the Vocabulary, you must use the exact word that fits perfectly with the other words in the sentence.
+Here are ways to improve the vocabulary apart from watching English movies/ BBC documentaries/ listening podcasts.